clouseau/macports-lamp/README.md

 MacPorts is powerful but finicky.
 I commonly end up with MySQL with the wrong permissions and other annoyances.
 Therefore this script, which will reliably install MariaDB 5.7 and PHP 7.3/7.4 plus Apache 2.4 on OS X.
 At least, for me.
-Tested with MacPorts 2.7.1 on OS X 10.15.
+Tested with MacPorts 2.7.1 on OS X 12.

 Prerequisites
 -------------
-If you had installed macports-lamp previously, export any MySQL databases (since macports-lamp will install a clean 'n' fresh MySQL).
+If you had installed macports-lamp previously, export any MySQL databases you want to keep (since macports-lamp will install a clean 'n' fresh MySQL).

 Stop any running MacPorts services as in the following two examples.
 If